 - Anti-Inflammatory Effects: Red light reduces oxidative stress and DHT-induced inflammation around follicles.

-- Accelerated Cellular Healing: Red light speeds repair and reversal of miniaturized follicles.
+- Accelerated Cellular Healing: Red light speeds the repair and reversal of miniaturized follicles.

 - Hormonal Modulation: Red light helps regulate hormonal and cytokine pathways controlling hair cycles.

-- Prolonged Anagen (Growth) Phase: Studies show red light lengthens active growth phase of hair.
+- Prolonged Anagen (Growth) Phase: Studies show red light lengthens the active growth phase of hair.

-- Shortened Telogen (Resting) Phase: Red light therapy shortens inactive resting phase for faster return to growth.
+- Shortened Telogen (Resting) Phase: Red light therapy shortens the inactive resting phase for a faster return to growth.